-This annual report includes statistics on reported crimes, arrests and referrals for violations that occur on campus, in residential facilities, on non-campus University property, and on public property contiguous to campus boundaries.
-All reported violations that have taken place in these designated areas during the previous three years, whether or not a WTAMU student, faculty, or staff member was involved; are reflected in the report.
+This annual report includes statistics on reported crimes, arrests and referrals for violations that occur on the RELLIS campus on public property contiguous to campus boundaries.
+All reported violations that have taken place in these designated areas during the previous three years, whether or not a WTAMU student, faculty, or staff member was involved, are reflected in the report.
 The report is made available to prospective students and employees as well as current students, faculty, and staff.

-Confidential and Anonymous Reporting
+Confidential and Anonymous Reporting of Crimes